Anxhela-maker/GameProject/README.md

-Memory Cat Card Game in JavaScript
+Memory Cat Card Game in JavaScript.

 This repository contains the code for a Memory Cat Card Game implemented in JavaScript.
 Players can flip cards to find matching pairs of cat images.
 The game tracks the number of moves, elapsed time, and provides a star rating based on the player's performance.

 How to Play